Geysers yes, Ellis Island no: Some US parks open, some not

 "This is our public land, and we should be able to use it any time we want," she said.
 "Congress better get its act together.
 They've been so irresponsible the last year, as well as the White House."

-Yellowstone had 2 inches of fresh snow on Saturday and temperatures were in the teens.
-Visitor centers and other facilities run by the National Park Service were closed, but privately operated hotels, tour services and gift shops were open.
+Yellowstone had 2 inches of fresh snow on Saturday and temperatures in the teens.
+Visitor centers, public toilets and other facilities run by the National Park Service were closed, but privately operated hotels, tour services and gift shops were open.

+Snow coaches — small buses with tank-like tracks and oversized tires —shuttled visitors from the edge of the park to the geyser field that includes Old Faithful and to other popular destinations within the parks remote interior.

-Xanterra Parks & Resorts and other private companies that serve visitors at Yellowstone said they would groom the park's snow-packed roads for up to a week to keep them open for snowmobiles and snow coaches — small buses with tank-like tracks.
+Xanterra Parks & Resorts and other private companies that serve visitors at Yellowstone said they'd cover the cost of grooming the park's snow-packed roads for at least a week to keep them open.

+Ginger Lee, visiting the park from Palm Beach County, Florida with her husband and daughter, worried before coming that Yellowstone might be closed.
+But after cruising past the closed booth where entrance fees are usually collected, the Lees were soon trudging through the snow on a boardwalk leading to one of the park's famous thermal features.

+"The bison and the elk and the bighorn sheep — the shutdown doesn't affect them so we're happy," Lee said.

 In Philadelphia, the Liberty Bell and Independence Hall — where the Declaration of Independence and the Constitution were signed — were closed.